greenelab/onboarding/source/code_review_checklist.rst

 ``diff`` output when performing code reviews.

 **Whitespace:**
-There is no unncessary whitespace.
+There is no unnecessary whitespace.

 **Code with constants**
 Any constants are specified at the beginning of the file.